vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/guides/build-send-transactions.md

 Before the transaction is submitted to the Vega network, it must be bundled up with a few pieces of metadata and signed with your public key.
 That metadata includes:

 - your public key
-- a small to a proof-of-work
+- a small proof-of-work calculation
 - the block height you are targeting

 The signed transaction bundle can then either be: